Build a rock for a Flask application

 Note

 This tutorial requires version 1.5.2 or later for Rockcraft.
-Check your version using rockcraft --version.
-If you have an older version of Rockcraft installed, use sudo snap refresh rockcraft --channel latest/stable to get the latest stable version.
+Check the version using rockcraft --version.
+If there’s an older version of Rockcraft installed, use sudo snap refresh rockcraft --channel latest/stable to get the latest stable version.

 Finally, create a new directory for this tutorial and go inside it: